 - Reduced kidney function – Multiple myeloma can cause kidney problems, including kidney failure.
-It causes higher calcium levels in the blood due to eroding bones and this calcium can interfere with your kidney’s blood waste filtering ability.
-Myeloma cells also create abnormal proteins which can lead to similar problems;
+It causes higher calcium levels in the blood due to eroding bones.
+This calcium can interfere with your kidney’s blood waste filtering ability.
+Myeloma cells also create abnormal proteins, which can lead to similar problems;

-- Frequent infections – As myeloma cells crowd out healthy blood cells, they inhibit your body’s ability to fight off infection, so you may find you get infections more easily.
+- Frequent infections – As myeloma cells crowd out healthy blood cells, they inhibit your body’s ability to fight off infection, so you may get infections more easily.

 Symptoms of multiple myeloma include: